-The amphetamine treats the somnolence (daytime sleepiness) of the opiate, reduces the “mental fog” caused by the sedative effects, and also reduces the required opiate dose needed for therapeutic effect, due to boosting the analgesic properties of the opiate.
+At lower doses, the amphetamine treats the somnolence (daytime sleepiness) of the opiate, reduces the “mental fog” caused by the sedative effects, and also reduces the required opiate dose needed for therapeutic effect, due to boosting the analgesic properties of the opiate.

 From what I can tell, the two drugs do not counteract in other, or cause deadly or even problematic symptoms in the vast majority of patients.

 On top of this, several studies have shown that the use of Buprenorphine(suboxone, but without naloxone which “kills the high”) is incredibly effective at treating treatment resistant depression (TRD).
 As well as reducing suicidal ideation in those at high risk of suicide.
 This isn’t particularly surprising.
 Opiates generally make you feel good.
 But buprenorphine in particular is unique in its safety profile.
 It can not be overdosed on like heroin, since it doesn’t seem to cause respiratory depression, even at very high dosages.

 However, this gives me a sort of nuclear option, that is relatively safe.
-If I am prepared for some level of dependency and I have a “stack” of sorts to treat withdrawal if cessation is needed, I can use a combination of buprenorphine and either methylphenidate or dexoamphetamine to simultaneously keep me active, alert, calm, and happy.
+If I am prepared for some level of dependency and I have a “stack” of sorts to treat withdrawal if cessation is needed, I can use a combination of buprenorphine and either methylphenidate or dextrooamphetamine to simultaneously keep me active, alert, calm, and happy.